This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 3 Dialogues

-Not specifically mentioned in the Bible but Daniel 1 suggests there were more Israelites in Nebuchadnezzar's court than just Daniel and his three friends.
+Not specifically mentioned in the Bible but Daniel 1 suggest there were more Israelites in Nebuchadnezzar's court than just Daniel and his three friends.

 DARIUS’ ARMY GENERAL